top of page

 1. New Name: GP Chronic Condition Management Plan (GPCCMP)

-GPMPs and TCAs are now combined into one single plan called the GPCCMP.
+• The GPMPs and TCAs have been combined into a single plan called the GPCCMP.

 2. A Simplified Process

-GPCCMP’s are now provided on a standard referral letter from your doctor (like a specialist referral).
+• GPCCMPs are now issued on a standard referral letter from your doctor, similar to a specialist referral.

-You may receive a referral to one provider if that is what is recommended by your doctor or specialist.
+• You may receive a referral to a single provider, as recommended by your doctor or specialist.

 3. Minimum Requirements for Allied Health Rebates

-Up to 5 sessions per calendar year per patient (this remains the same as previous).
+• You can access up to 5 sessions per calendar year per patient, which remains unchanged.

-First provider to claim is approved – “first in, first served” (if you have sessions with differing or multiple providers).
+• The first provider to claim is approved on a “first in, first served” basis if you see multiple providers.

-You need to keep a track of how many sessions you have in total with all providers because if you go over you will not be eligible for a rebate (once used).
+• It’s essential to keep track of your total sessions with all providers.
+If you exceed the limit, you will not be eligible for a rebate.

 5. Updated Medicare Rebates